alcf-lidar/alcf-lidar.github.io/_includes/installation.md

 ## Installation

 The ALCF is written in Python and Fortran.
 Installation on Linux is recommended.
-Installation on other operating systems may be possible and planned in the future, but is not described here at the moment.
+Installation on Windows is possible under the "Windows Subsystem for Linux".

 ### Linux